Welcome to the documentations of SWC-DB© !

 Introduction to the SWC-DB

-The proven test, on one machine(CPU Intel E3-1246V3 RAM 32GB SW-RAID 2x 2TB-7200rpm) run the DB and the Client, capabilities standing is a dozen terabytes of raw-data with 100+billion of record entries with performace input of ~250,000+ cells a second and random scan/select of one entry surrounds the microseconds to milliseconds, whereas performance varies on applied configurations and hardware.
+The proven test with SWC-DB v0.4.9, on one machine(CPU Intel E3-1246V3 RAM 32GB SW-RAID 2x 2TB-7200rpm) run the DB and the Client, capabilities standing is a dozen terabytes of raw-data with 100+billion of record entries with performace input of ~250,000+ cells a second and random scan/select of one entry surrounds the microseconds to milliseconds, whereas performance varies on applied configurations and hardware.
 Testing facillity is required for in deep and further testing.

 What is SWC-DB? checklist